Signing Widget

 4. Receive status updates

-Via webhook (callbackUrl) or the onComplete callback (embedded)
+Via webhook (configured on project level) or the onComplete callback (embedded)

 Or poll GET /documents/:id for status